-- The policy applies to: all members, staff (whether employees or freelancers), volunteers and anyone working on behalf of Birmingham Bach Choir or taking part in Birmingham Bach Choir activities. - The purpose of this policy is to provide members, staff and volunteers with the overarching principles that guide our approach to the protection of vulnerable people. - This policy recognises vulnerable people as: - \circ Children up to the age of 16 or young people aged 16-18. - Adults aged over 18 at risk including those defined as vulnerable by the Safeguarding Vulnerable Groups Act 2006; this might include adults with a learning or physical disability, a physical or mental illness, chronic or otherwise, or reduced physical or mental capacity.
+- The policy applies to: all members, staff (whether employees or freelancers), volunteers and anyone working on behalf of Birmingham Bach Choir or taking part in Birmingham Bach Choir activities. - The purpose of this policy is to provide members, staff and volunteers with the overarching principles that guide our approach to the protection of vulnerable people. - This policy recognises vulnerable people as: - O Children up to the age of 16 or young people aged 16-18. - Adults aged over 18 at risk including those defined as vulnerable by the Safeguarding Vulnerable Groups Act 2006; this might include adults with a learning or physical disability, a physical or mental illness, chronic or otherwise, including an addiction to alcohol or drugs, or reduced physical or mental capacity.